 In our Phase 1 clinical trial, PB2452 achieved rapid and complete reversal of ticagrelor’s antiplatelet activity, with potential customizable duration of reversal based on the dosing regimen, which we believe has the potential to bring life-saving therapeutic benefit by increasing the safety of ticagrelor.
 We believe the availability of a reversal agent could expand ticagrelor’s use by mitigating concerns regarding bleeding risk and uniquely position ticagrelor as the only oral antiplatelet drug with a reversal agent.

 PB2452 binds to ticagrelor with high affinity and specificity to reverse ticagrelor’s antiplatelet activity, as illustrated below:

 We recently completed a Phase 1 dose escalation clinical trial of PB2452 in healthy subjects who have been pre-dosed with ticagrelor.
 In this trial, we observed rapid and complete reversal of ticagrelor’s antiplatelet activity within five minutes following initiation of infusion, and sustained reversal for over 20 hours in later dosing cohorts in which we administered PB2452 over an extended infusion period.
 There were no PB2452-related adverse events or serious adverse events in any of the dose cohorts.
-We expect to report final data from this trial by the end of 2018.

 We exclusively licensed PB2452 from MedImmune Limited, a wholly owned subsidiary of AstraZeneca.